jaymitjpatel/hello-world/README.md

 # hello-world
+I am commiting the changes through CLI.
-This is my 2nd branch
+This is from CLI on my 2nd branch